rohitjain00/rohitjain00.github.io/about.md

 * #### Sofware Developer Engineer @[Amazon](https://www.amazon.com/) - (Aug 2021 - Present)

-    * Working in Amazon Pay’s core services team, integrating with new services, improving the latency and the overall merchant’s and user’s experience.
+    * Working in Amazon Pay’s core services team
+        * Worked on migrating payment contract service that decreased the latency for contract related calls upto 30% and reduced the OE load on the team upto 20%.
+        * Worked on a fast paced live issue that prevented Amazon Pay being disabled by over 51 clients in the IN marketplace.
     * Experienced in application security - Threat Analysis & Risk mitigation to get them certified for release.
+    * Worked on Prime Video International Expansion
+        * Worked on automating the process for price change in different countries which resulted in the process from 1 week to 2 days.
-    * Worked on Prime Video International Expansion, working with different teams to launch Prime Video available in different countries in local currency.
+        * Worked on launching Prime Video in local currency in Sweden.

 * #### Software Developer Engineer Intern @[Amazon(Prime Video)](https://www.primevideo.com) - (Feb 2021 - July 2021)

-    * Worked on an internal tool for creating and managing async workflows based on AWS step function.
-    * Worked on updating the string lookup pattern for Prime Video which saved
+    * Worked on updating the string lookup logic for Prime Video which resulted in saving upto 40% in storage for translated strings while launching a new country.
+    * Worked on an internal automation tool, which acts as an admin dashboard for launching new countries and helps in automating the launch flow based on AWS step functions.

 * #### Contractor @[IOV](https://iov.one/) - (Aug 2020 - Dec 2020)